 I’ve been involved in PPC a pretty long time – since 2001 and the days of GoTo.com*.
 Originally I worked in-house and had to be able to explain PPC and campaign performance to the C-suite.
 After starting this agency in 2006, my audience became CMOs, presidents, and owners of prospective clients.
 Today, in addition to prospects, I explain to audiences of all sophistication levels at events around the world.

 Here at DOM, we love data.
 Like drop-down-on-a-knee-with-a-ring love.
-But, man can it be overwhelming, especially if you don’t deal with it every day.
+But, man, can it be overwhelming, especially if you don’t deal with it every day.
 For example, like oh I don’t know – if you’re a CMO or VP of Marketing.

 Because we love you, we’ve created the following cheat sheet for your reference.
 If you just want to do a quick health check on your account instead of flipping through an 80-page PowerPoint report, check out these 6 stats – and how they change over time.
+Also, be sure to check out our other resources that can help you out.

 Without further ado: